-The backbone of a successful real estate sales funnel is a robust contact management system with an easily customizable website.
-Many agents don’t have the time to set this up manually, however.
-Check out the Real Geeks demo to find out how agents can quickly set up their real estate sales funnel, automate marketing tasks, and nurture leads through the pipeline without any technical expertise.
+The backbone of a successful real estate sales funnel is a robust CRM and an easily customizable website.
+Many agents don’t have the time to set these up manually, however.
+For help, check out the Real Geeks demo to find out how agents can quickly set up their real estate sales funnel, automate marketing tasks, and build a website that captures high-quality leads.
+Click here to learn more.

 1. Define Your Target Market Audience

 Knowing your market audience is key to creating a custom real estate sales funnel that converts the greatest number of potential buyers to leads.
-You have to know your ideal client well enough to customize your real estate sales funnel to attract their attention and convert them.
+To do so, determine a target location, create a customer profile, and define your specialty.

 Here are the ways to define your target market audience: